How to Take Control of Your PCOS: Tips and Resources

 - Via ultrasound, one or both ovaries are enlarged with many immature eggs

-Unfortunately, there is no single test for PCOS, and it’s difficult to diagnose.
+There is no single test for PCOS.
 Typically, a physical exam, ultrasound, and blood tests can help diagnose PCOS.
 You need to meet two of these three official criteria to be diagnosed:

 - Irregular, heavy, or missed periods due to missed ovulation.